-Ensure that a line is present in a specific location.
+This is a bundle to ensure that a line is present in a section in a specific location.
 The objective of this method is to handle INI-style files.

-- file: File name to edit (absolute path on the target node) - section: Name of the INI-style section under which lines should be added (not including the [] brackets) - line: Line to ensure is present inside the section
+- file: File name to edit - section: Name of the INI-style section under which lines should be added (not including the [] brackets) - line: Line to ensure is present inside the section